ros-industrial/reach/moveit_reach_plugins/README.md

 ### Manipulability

 This plugin uses MoveIt! to calculate the manipulability of a robot pose.
-Higher manipulability results in higher pose score.
+Higher manipulability results in a higher pose score.
 Range: [0, inf)

 Parameters: